-- 2.3.3 This policy will be consulted upon with key stakeholders between August and September 2024 and presented to Cabinet in November 2024 and full Council December 2024 for consideration of re-adoption. - 2.3.4 It should be noted that this statement of policy document shall not override the rights of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.
+- 2.3.3 This policy will be consulted upon with key stakeholders between 10 July and 28 August 2018 and will be presented to Cabinet on 2 October 2018 and full Council 18 and 19 December 2018 for consideration of re-adoption. - 2.3.4 It should be noted that this statement of policy document shall not override the rights of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.